ahberg/uploads-by-proxy/readme.md

-# Wordpress plugin Uploads by proxy
+# WordPress plugin Uploads by proxy

 New release based on the orginal [Uploads by proxyby](https://github.com/pdclark/uploads-by-proxy).